felipejoribeiro/this-person-docs/programming/linux/change_log/red_notebook/001_2021_05_18_installation.md

 [Install]
 WantedBy=multi-user.target
 ```

 And then enable it.
 Then you can change `60` for whatever percentage you like.
 There are more options to deal with hibernation, but i didn't bother to setup now as i rarely use this feature.
 But if you want this in the future, just take a look in the Asus arch wiki man page.

-There seems to be some problem with the renderer.
-When i open the brave brownser there is some error mensages.
-And i can't open it with `prime-run`.
-I installed `hal`(aur) to try to solve but without success.
-But blender is fine and cuda is functional in blender, so it's something software specific.

 Then i installed some archiving compressing software:
 - `tar`